modelscope/FunASR/examples/openai_api/README.md

   funasr-api
 ```

-For GPU hosts, use NVIDIA Container Toolkit and a CUDA-capable PyTorch/FunASR environment, then run the same server with `FUNASR_DEVICE=cuda`:
+For GPU hosts, use NVIDIA Container Toolkit and a CUDA-capable PyTorch/FunASR image.
+After adapting the image dependencies for CUDA, run the same server with `FUNASR_DEVICE=cuda`:

 ```bash
 docker run --rm --gpus all -p 8000:8000 \